Siphon880gh/healthbrain/Blender/1. 3D Modeling - Polygon count INCReasing/Polybuild to add more visual shapes.md

-Polybuild can increase polygon count if you use it to extend the surfaces and shapes of your  model
+Polybuild can increase polygon count if you use it to extend the surfaces and shapes of your  model.
+It can add flaps or volumetric shapes to an existing model/object.

 Easily add another face from an edge, whether it's a triangular or a rectangular face.
 As you add face after face, because each new face extended from a prior edge, they're connected together.
 Great for creating a complex cover over a model or for creating an architectural model or base model* from scratch.
 \*Base model from which you will sculpture from to add more organic round shapes and curves.